DarwinRG/Paciflix/README.md

 ### ⚙️ Initial Setup

-1. Install Composer Packages
-   Open a terminal and navigate to the project directory.
+1. Open a terminal and navigate to the project directory.
 Then run the following command to install the composer packages:

 ```sh
 composer install